 Another way to reduce your bill is to consider purchasing an energy efficient air conditioning unit.
 Energy efficiency is a popular quality looked for in A/C units today, so there are many different systems available that are energy efficient.
 Newer systems are often smaller than older units, and don’t need as much electricity to run.
 Many are also made to effectively reuse the cool air they create, also increasing their efficiency.
 If you already have an energy efficient unit, make sure to get it tuned up to ensure that it runs at peak efficiency.
 The better your system runs, the faster it can cool your home, without your energy bill taking the hit.

 Need more information about keeping your San Marcos A/C running through the summer?
-Contact the HVAC professionals at AirOne Heating & Air Conditioning, located in San Marcos, TX.
+Contact the HVAC professionals at AirOne Heating and Air Conditioning, located in San Marcos, TX.